fqjin/radon-transform/README.md

   * `MaskSpeed` creates a speed-based mask to isolate data faster or slower than a specified speed

-## Reference
+## Citation
-If you use this package, please cite the Zenodo DOI.
+If you find this package useful, please consider citing the Zenodo DOI.

-If you use this package for ultrasound SWE/SWEI, please also cite the paper that first proposed this approach:
+If you use this package for ultrasound SWE/SWEI, please also cite the paper first proposing this approach:
 [N. C. Rouze, M. H. Wang, M. L. Palmeri and K. R. Nightingale, "Robust estimation of time-of-flight shear wave speed using a radon sum transformation," in IEEE Transactions on Ultrasonics, Ferroelectrics, and Frequency Control, vol. 57, no. 12, pp. 2662-2670, December 2010.](https://doi.org/10.1109/TUFFC.2010.1740)